8 Medical Reasons That Might Explain Why You’re Always in a Bad Mood

 Your thyroid is spinning out of control

 Common for women, hyperthyroidism is when the butterfly-shaped gland in your neck pumps out too much thyroid hormone, leaving you on edge.
 Here are 13 signs that your thyroid may be acting up.
 “It can be the reason you are consistently shouting at your children and significant others,” explains an article in Medical Daily.
 According to Neil Gittoes, MD, an endocrinologist at University Hospitals Birmingham, the thyroid hormone affects everything that has to do with your metabolism.
 “It also can increase your restlessness, nervousness and can cause difficulty concentrating,” he said.
+(These positive quotes are bound to give your mood a quick boost.)

 You could be developing diabetes